-Doll Houses: You can spend very little or very much money on a doll house.
+Doll Houses: You can spend a little or a lot of money on a doll house.
 The important aspect is that the child is provided with a means of role-playing the functions of the home.
 The doll house is a good place to explore what problems, if any, the child is having in adjusting to changing roles in the family.
 The doll house is also a way for children to practice organizing and maintaining domestic tranquillity on their own.

 Puppets: A collection of well-made hand puppets or marionettes (for the older child) and a simple theater would make a marvelous gift.
-The Hearthsong catalog usually has shadow puppets and theaters as well.
+The Hearthsong or Magic Cabin catalogs usually have shadow puppets and theaters as well.
 When choosing puppets, look for a boy, a girl, a man, a woman, some animals and/or fantasy creatures.
 A theater can be made from a cardboard box or a curtain on a spring rod that fits in a doorway.

 Dress-up trunk: How about filling a trunk, suitcase, or basket with hats, shoes, purses, wallets, jewelry and clothes?
 Thrift stores are good places to find many of these things.
 A yard or two of various fabrics (calico, fake fur, nylon tricot, satin, etc.) would be wonderful to drape and tuck for just the right effect.
 Halloween costumes, masks and leotards can be added to satisfy the dramatic flare.
 Your child will be asked to don costumes for virtually every occasion right up through college, so why not start collecting now?